Tips to Increase Concentration Power in Kids - Smartivity

 - You can get them to study in different blocks of time.
 This way they will stay interested and will be more focused on the task at hand.

-- Introduce playtime as well as other hobby time in the timetable to improve child’s concentration.
+Introduce playtime as well as other hobby time in the timetable to improve the child’s concentration.

 Motivate them by introducing a timeline for the specific tasks.